 Depreciation detrimentally affects the returns to education

 Working Paper 2 is the most technical of all four working papers as it is very difficult to extract the effect of depreciation from earnings data.
-A relatively non-technical or intuitive understanding of depreciation can be obtained from 3.3.
+A relatively non-technical or intuitive understanding of depreciation can be obtained from Figure 3.
 The trajectory of earnings shows the usual concave profile for Higher Education.
 But the profiles for those with Secondary Education or Vocational education has a very early peak.
 Algebraically, it can be shown that the timing of the earnings peak is related to the amount of depreciation.